vesoft-inc/nebula-docs/docs-2.0-en/3.ngql-guide/1.nGQL-overview/keywords-and-reserved-words.md

 # Keywords

 Keywords in nGQL are words with particular meanings, such as `CREATE` and `TAG` in the `CREATE TAG` statement.
-Keywords that require special processing to be used as identifiers are referred to as `reserved keywords`, while the part of keywords that can be used directly as identifiers are called `non-reserved keywords`."
+Keywords that require special processing to be used as identifiers are referred to as `reserved keywords`, while the part of keywords that can be used directly as identifiers are called `non-reserved keywords`.

 It is not recommended to use keywords to identify schemas.
 If you must use keywords as identifiers, pay attention to the following restrictions: